Kumpob/OCRTranslator/README.md

 # OCR Manga Translator

-A pipeline for OCR-ing Japanese text from manga/comic images, translating it to English via an LLM API, and overlaying the translated text back onto the images.
+A pipeline for OCR-ing Japanese text from manga/comic images, translating it to English via an AI LLM API, and overlaying the translated text back onto the images.

 ## Pipeline Overview